What do you really want in your life?

 Feeling better or happy is completely within our control!

-This is actually very good news but it’s not so easy to accept/believe for many of us.
+That’s very good news, of course, but it’s not so easy to accept/believe for many of us.

 We got so used to the idea that we have to depend on something external, outside of us, in order to feel a certain way.

 We believe that we can only feel happy if, for example, the scale proves to us that we have the ‘ideal’ weight.

 We are persuaded that we will be happy as soon as we have found the ‘perfect’ partner.

 We think that we can only feel good if we get promoted or a ‘better’ job.

 But it’s not the external things that we believe we need to have that will make us feel better.

 It’s always the thoughts that we have about our external circumstances that make us feel a certain way.

 How we feel about the weather has nothing to do with the weather but is completely determined by what we think about the weather.